 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Now, these tenders just recently closed, and the bidding process for the Kugluktuk Air Terminal building, and at this time, we don't have details due to the recent closure of the request, and I will request while in session, at least, this government will request additional appropriations and this request will be tabled soon, probably during this week.
-This is the current status of this measure, Mr. Speaker, at this moment.
-Thank you, Mr. Speaker.
+These tenders recently closed and we went through the bidding process for the Kugluktuk Air Terminal Building.
+At this time, we don't have details due to the recent closure of the tenders and while in session, this government will request additional appropriations and this request will be presented to this House soon, probably during this week.
+This is the current status of this measure, Mr. Speaker.
+Thank you.